 Most people stay in the hospital for 1 to 3 days after surgery.
 Your care team will help you safely meet the goals of your plan so you can recover at home.
-We will help you while you use your new knee and heal your body from surgery.
+We will help you while you use your new hip and heal your body from surgery.
 You will need to set up your home ahead of time and plan for people to help and support you there.
 Someone must be with you 24 hours a day for the first few days after you leave the hospital.
 Make sure this plan is in place before you have surgery.

 During your hospital stay you will work toward several goals, such as getting in and out of bed safely and walking with your walker, crutches or cane.
-For a complete list of these goals, see pages 40 to 41.
+For a complete list of these goals, see page 39.

 Your care team will review your needs and discuss a recovery plan.
-Most people will be able to go home and recover with the support of family and friends.
+Most people can go home and recover with the help of family and friends.
 Patients returning home often have the best recoveries.
 You should plan to recover at home.
-We will do everything possible so that your surgery and hospital stay goes well.
+We'll do everything we can to make your surgery and hospital stay go well.

 Home services are available, even if you live alone, such as therapies, home nursing visits, cleaning and meal services.
-A social worker is available to you during the hospital stay to assist with your safe return home.
-If you have concerns about your ability to safely return home after surgery, you should speak to your surgeon before having the surgery.
+A social worker is available to you during your hospital stay to help with your safe return home.
+If you're concerned about whether you can safely return home after surgery, talk to your surgeon before having the surgery.